 FHL is UW’s marine station on San Juan Island.
 Minors are encouraged study at FHL and use courses and apprenticeships toward minor requirements.
-Visit this page for details on programs and how they count for the minor; most programs will count for a mix of core classes, electives, and the integrative experience:
+Visit this page for details on current programs and the application process.

 Integrative experience credits cannot count toward the student‘s major.
 Students may use one of the following options to complete their integrative experience requirements: